 Who is this flipping guy?!

-Andrew Swan is in year 18 teaching middle school (currently 8th-grade US History in a Boston suburb).
-Previously he has taught 6th, 7th, and 8th grade English, ancient history, and geography in Maine and Massachusetts.
+Andrew Swan is in year 18 of teaching middle school (currently 8th-grade US History in a Boston suburb).
+Previously he has taught 6th, 7th, and 8th grade English, ancient history, & geography in Maine and in Massachusetts.